bigteamscienceconference/bigteamscienceconference.github.io/index.md

 ## Registration

-Registration for the 2022 BTSCON is closed!
+Registration for the 2022 BTSCON is closed.

 Stay tuned for information about the 2023 BTSCON.

 <!--
 To ensure inclusivity, **registration fees are optional** for attendees.
 You can attend for free or pay what you want, but the suggested registration fee is $20.
 All proceeds will be used to develop and improve upon future big team science projects.